jskoll/quizzer/README.md

 ## Prerequisites for quizzer
 This app is written in Kotlin as a command line app and compiles down to a JVM compatible executable.
-The only requirement to run this file is that `JAVA_HOME` exists.
+The only requirement to run this file is that Java is installed.
-This only requires that Java is installed on the system.
-The install of Java sets this env variable.

 If needed you can download the Java install [here](https://java.com)

-The `quizzer.zip` file has executables that work on Windows 7/10 and MacOS.
-It is probable that it runs Linux (or any system with JVM) but is untested in that environment.
+The `quizzer.zip` file has executables that work on Windows 7/10, MacOS 12.2 (likely to work on older versions but only tested on 12.2), and Ubuntu 20.04 (likely on any linux based system but only tested on Ubuntu)

 ## Running  quizzer
 Download a release from this [repo](https://github.com/jskoll/quizzer/releases/tag/1.0.0-beta.1)